BigEd/a6502/README.md

 Refer to the stm6502 project for details about tools and downloading built firmware.
-The Makefile here will build a *.bin which includes a memory image populated with 6502 software from that project:
+The Makefile here will build a *.bin which includes an initial memory image for the 6502 - usually that would include a bootstrap ROM, monitor or application.

+For convenience, there's a built a6502.bin file included in a subdirectory.
+(This file is derived in part from other open source projects and does not form part of the source of this project.)

+An example memory image called
+  - basfigmon.img
+is provided for convenience only, and does not form part of the source of this project.
+It was built with 'dd' commands from binaries found in stm6502 - sources are found in that project.
+It contains:
   - supermon64 at F800, entered at reset
   - figforth at 0200 (g 0200)
   - EhBASIC at c800 (g c800)

-The memory image is called
-  - basfigmon.img
-and was built with 'dd' commands from binaries found in stm6502 - sources are found in that project.

 A microUSB cable connected to the south edge of the dev board offers a serial connection to the emulated CPU, which communicates using